documents4j/documents4j/README.md

 -------
 All logging is delegated to the [SLF4J](http://www.slf4j.org) facade and can therefore be processed independently of this application.
 The verbosity of this application's logging behavior is determined by the overall logging level where *info* or *warn* are recommended as minimum logging levels in production.
 The different logging levels will determine the following events to be logged:

-- *trace*: On this level, all concurrent code will log the aquiration and release of monitors.
+- *trace*: On this level, all concurrent code will log the acquisition and release of monitors.
-- *info*: On this level, non-exceptional state interactions with external ressources will be logged.
+- *info*: On this level, non-exceptional state interactions with external resources will be logged.
 A logging message will for example expose when MS Word is started or stopped or when a conversion server is bound to a port.
 - *debug*: This logging level is not used by this application.
 - *warn*: On this level, non-fatal errors are logged such as the timeout of a HTTP conversion due to high traffic.
 Normally, such log events are accompanied by an exception being thrown.
 - *error*: On this level, all user errors are logged.
-For example, the attemt of converting a non-existant file would cause a logging event on this level.
+For example, the attempt of converting a non-existent file would cause a logging event on this level.
 Normally, such events are accompanied by an exception being thrown.

 Efficiency considerations
 -------------------------